wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-script-actions.md

 # Develop Script Action scripts for HDInsight

 Learn how to write Script Action scripts for HDInsight.
-For information on using Script Action scripts, see [Customize HDInsight clusters using Script Action](/documentation/articles/hdinsight-hadoop-customize-cluster). <!-- deleted by customization For the same article written for the HDInsight cluster on Linux operating system, see [Develop Script Action scripts for HDInsight](/documentation/articles/hdinsight-hadoop-script-actions-linux). -->
+For information on using Script Action scripts, see [Customize HDInsight clusters using Script Action](/documentation/articles/hdinsight-hadoop-customize-cluster).
+For the same article written for the HDInsight cluster on Linux operating system, see [Develop Script Action scripts for HDInsight](/documentation/articles/hdinsight-hadoop-script-actions-linux).

 Script Action can be used to install additional software running on a Hadoop cluster or to change the configuration of applications installed on a cluster.
 Script actions are scripts that run on the cluster nodes when HDInsight clusters are deployed, and they are executed once nodes in the cluster complete HDInsight configuration.
 A script action is executed under system admin account privileges and provides full access rights to the cluster nodes.
 Each cluster can be provided with a list of script actions to be executed in the order in which they are specified.